fullmoonshade/fullMoonShade/README.md

 ## 🔍 What I Do

-- **Secure Code Development**: Building secure and efficient code is my forte.
-I enjoy working on projects that enhance system security and provide robust solutions against cyber threats.
+- **Secure Code Development**: I enjoy working on projects that enhance system security and provide robust solutions against cyber threats.

 - **Malware Research**: Analyzing, understanding, and developing malware to help understand how to protect against it.